crimsonpython24/macos-setup/README.md

 clamscan -r -i ~/Downloads
 ```

-**Note** this guide does not use MacPorts' default scripts because the scripts here bundle launch services, daemons, etc. that are not included in the shipped scripts otherwise.
-I.e., the "startup items" will not run themselves, and manually toggling them to do so might collide with the automatic mechanisms in this guide.
+**Note** this guide does not use MacPorts' default scripts because the scripts in this guide bundle launch services, daemons, etc. that are not included in the shipped scripts otherwise.
+I.e., the "startup items" will not run scan themselves but only vibe in the background, and manually toggling them to do start might collide with the automatic mechanisms in this guide.

 ### Running as a Launchd service
 Instead of running `freshclam -d` as a daemon directly, one can wrap it inside a `launchd` service to trigger it automatically at startup.